BenjaminRodenberg/waveform-iteration-paper/plotting/README.md

 ### Use your own system

 You need a working LaTeX installation and some Python packages on your system.
-On Ubuntu you can install all required packages by running
+Please install all required packages by running

 ```sh
 sudo apt install -y texlive-full